MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 The Cryptographic Operators group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).

-This security group was introduced in Windows Vista Service Pack 1, and it has not changed in subsequent versions.
+This security group was introduced in Windows Vista Service Pack 1, and it hasn't changed in subsequent versions.

 |Attribute|Value|
 |--- |--- |